Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/6 Ethics/01_Understanding-Research-Integrity.md

 **Presentation:**

 - Provide the learners with an overview of the concept of research integrity including relevant guidelines and legislative frameworks.
 Outline why it is so important to identify relevant guidelines for a data steward and their role.
 Raise ethical concerns related to research integrity.
-Resource 4 could be used to prepare an overview.
+Resource&nbsp;4 could be used to prepare an overview.

 **Group activity:**